zxkevinxz/ai-hero/courses/01-deepsearch-in-typescript/06-day-5/01.2-adding-a-summarizer/article.md

 - Look for where the system context is defined.
 - Look for where the redis cache functions are defined.
 - Look for where the telemetry is defined.
+- Look for where the existing models are declared.
+- Add a new model for summarizing - if using Google, use `gemini-1.5-flash`.
+If not using Google, ask the user which model they'd like to use.
 - Implement the `summarizeURL` function, using the AI SDK and `generateText`.
 - When the URL's are scraped, call `summarizeURL` for each URL in parallel.
 - Update the system context and the answer function to use the summaries instead of the raw URLs.